 Summer is upon us, and this calls for an exciting vacation.
 How about beating the scorching heat in a place known for its unadulterated nature and picturesque beauty?
 Yes, we are talking about the happiest country in the world – Bhutan.
-Since it’s a neighbouring country, Indian citizens need not get into the hassle of getting visa and passport formalities done.
+Since it’s a neighboring country, Indian citizens need not get into the hassle of getting visa and passport formalities done.
 Bhutan opens its doors even if you show your voter’s card.
 Heave a sigh of relief if you haven’t gone on an international trip before.
-Our Bhutan tour packages are designed in a way that you can explore the best places including Paro, Thimphu and Punakha without burning a hole in your pocket.
-Listing out the top places to visit in Bhutan.
+Our Bhutan tour packages are designed in a way that you can explore the best places including Paro, Thimphu, and Punakha without burning a hole in your pocket.
+Below are the top places to visit in Bhutan for tourism.

 The beautiful valley of Paro delights the aura around you.
 It is dotted with traditional-style houses and a multitude of bakeries restaurants and cafes.
 It’s definitely a first in the list of top places to visit in Bhutan.